bauglir/render-plantuml/README.md

 * `src` - An absolute URI to a file containing a PlantUML description.
 The file needs to be available to the `server` that is used.
 Defining a `src` takes precedence over any PlantUML defined within the element!
+          Relative URIs are allowed and treated as indicating files located on the active origin.